-Did Nicki Minaj Confirm She Was Dating Eminem In The Video For ‘Big Bank’?
+Did Nicki Minaj Confirm She Is Dating Eminem In The Video For ‘Big Bank’?

-It was the lyric that sparked a million rumors, but it turns out that Nicki Minaj may have confirmed that she and Eminem, at the very least, had intimate contact…at least if you believe the just-released video for the song.
+It was the lyric that sparked a million rumors, but it turns out that Nicki Minaj may have confirmed that she and Eminem, at the very least, had intimate contact, at least if you believe the just-released video for the song.

 According to the Daily Mail, Nicki Minaj may have confirmed her relationship with Eminem in the new song called “Big Bank” by hip-hop artist YG.